Sherman Alexie

 Sherman Joseph Alexie Jr. (born October 7, 1966) is a Spokane novelist, short story writer, poet, screenwriter, and filmmaker.
 His writings draw on his experiences as an Indigenous American with ancestry from several tribes.
-He grew up on the Spokane Indian Reservation and now lives in Seattle, Washington.
+Alexie grew up on the Spokane Indian Reservation and now lives in Seattle, Washington.

 His best-known book is the semi-autobiographical young adult novel, The Absolutely True Diary of a Part-Time Indian (2007), which won the 2007 U.S. National Book Award for Young People's Literature and the Odyssey Award as best 2008 audiobook for young people (read by Alexie).

-He also wrote The Lone Ranger and Tonto Fistfight in Heaven (1993), a collection of short stories, which was adapted as the film Smoke Signals (1998), for which he also wrote the screenplay.
-His first novel, Reservation Blues, received a 1996 American Book Award.
+Alexie also wrote The Lone Ranger and Tonto Fistfight in Heaven (1993), a collection of short stories, which was adapted as the film Smoke Signals (1998), for which he also wrote the screenplay.
+Alexie's first novel, Reservation Blues, received a 1996 American Book Award.
 His 2009 collection of short stories and poems, War Dances, won the 2010 PEN/Faulkner Award for Fiction.

 Early life

-Alexie was born at Sacred Heart Hospital in Spokane, Washington.
+Sherman Joseph Alexie Jr. was born on October 7, 1966, at Sacred Heart Hospital in Spokane, Washington.
 He is a citizen of the Spokane Tribe of the Spokane Reservation and grew up on the Spokane Indian Reservation.
-His father, Sherman Joseph Alexie, was a citizen of the Coeur D'Alene Tribe, and his mother, Lillian Agnes Cox, was of Spokane, Colville, Choctaw, and European American ancestry.
+Alexie's father, Sherman Sr., was a citizen of the Coeur D'Alene Tribe, and his mother, Lillian Agnes Cox, was of Spokane, Colville, Choctaw, and European American ancestry.
 One of his paternal great-grandfathers was of Russian descent.